YordanGeorgiev/qto/doc/md/features_doc.md

 ### 4.3.
 Full backup to the cloud in less than 5 minutes
 A full backup for the data for the qto and/or another project database is doable in less than 5 minutes.

+### 4.4.
+Stability based on operational experience on the cloud since 2019
+The main qto application instance has been up-and-running since the beginning of 2019 with receiving new versions in an average of 2 weeks per sprint.